These are the 12 Top Rated Merida Tours You Won’t Want to Miss

 For a list of the best Merida rentals, like CasaBlanca seen below, visit 12 Stunning Airbnbs in Merida Mexico [Picked by a Local].

-There are only four rooms in the Rosas & Xocolate Merida Boutique Hotel & Spa — so don’t hesitate on booking!
+There are only four rooms in the Rosas & Xocolate Merida Boutique Hotel & Spa — so don’t hesitate to book!

 RELATED ARTICLE 🚗💨 Merida Car Rental: Everything You Need to Know + 10 Driving Tips